William Dathan Holbert

-William Dathan Holbert (born September 12, 1979), also known as Wild Bill, is a self-confessed murderer, and ex-cartel hitman from Hendersonville, North Carolina.
-He is currently serving a 46-year sentence for the killings of five Americans in Panama.
+William Dathan Holbert (born September 12, 1979), alias William Adolfo Cortez and nicknamed "Wild Bill", is an American serial killer/hitman.
+Originally from North Carolina, he is currently serving a 47-year sentence for the killings of five Americans in Panama.

 Early life

-William Dathan Holbert was born on September 12, 1979 in Saluda, North Carolina.
+Holbert was born on September 12, 1979, in Saluda, North Carolina.
 Living in the rural mountains of Western North Carolina, Holbert's family owned and managed a small apple orchard and cattle ranch.
 Holbert attended high school in the neighboring city of Hendersonville, North Carolina.
 He played high school football and was elected by his teammates as one of two "field generals" or the defensive captain of the team.

-As a student, Holbert was remembered as gifted, but with an unremarkable grade-point average by his teachers.
+As a student, Holbert was remembered as gifted, but with an unremarkable grade point average by his teachers.
 He was also known as a troublemaker.
 He graduated from North Henderson High School in 1997.

-Holbert was cited by a game warden in 1996 when he was 17 for illegally hunting on federal land.
+He was cited by a game warden in 1996 when he was 17 for illegally hunting on federal land.
 He was not arrested but was fined and released, but otherwise had no arrests or convictions as a minor.

-Holbert sought an associate degree in agriculture from Blue Ridge Community College.